NIH-CARD/CARDlongread-report-parser/README.md

 ## Dependencies

-The Python scripts were tested and developed with the following dependency modules (and respective versions where applicable):
+The Python scripts were tested and developed with the following dependency modules (and respective versions where applicable).
+We have recently substituted the default Python JSON handling library json for the faster, more correct, Rust-enhanced orjson (https://github.com/ijl/orjson) library, leading to a 40% speed boost in preliminary testing on JSONs exported from MinKNOW 24.11.11 and 25.05.14.

 Python 3.10.8
 numpy 1.26.4